grapestone5321/Udacity-Linear_Algebra/README.md

 # Udacity-Linear_Algebra
 Udacity-Linear_Algebra

+## 1. Linear Algebra Refresher Course

+## 2. Eigenvectors and Eigenvalues

 -------

-## Linear Algebra Refresher Course
+## 1. Linear Algebra Refresher Course
 A Brief Refresher (with Python!)

 This mini-course is intended for students who would like a refresher on the basics of linear algebra.